 As part of its work producing international trade and investment statistics, BEA collects company-specific data that must be kept confidential by law.
+While committed to protecting the confidentiality of our survey respondents, we recognize a public interest in research using the company-level data we collect.
 Outside researchers can apply to use BEA's company data for their statistical research, under strict guidelines.
 Those who are approved take an oath to safeguard the data as special sworn research consultants of BEA.

 What Data Are Available?

-BEA collects company data about foreign direct investment, the activities of multinational enterprises, and international trade in services.
+BEA collects company-specific microdata on foreign direct investment, the activities of multinational enterprises, and international trade in services.
 Our mandatory surveys are conducted under the International Investment and Trade in Services Survey Act.
+These surveys are currently available to authorized researchers: Available BEA Data.

-Who Can Apply to Be a Sworn Researcher?
+Who Can Apply to Access BEA Business Data?

-- Not engaged in tax collection, regulatory enforcement, or policymaking.
+- Government or other organizations engaged in tax collection, regulatory enforcement, or policymaking.

 How Are Data Accessed?